 - Revised Pay As You Earn (REPAYE) Plan

-If your loans are already in default or you’re having trouble making your payments, it’s important to look at your options as soon as possible to avoid wage garnishment.
+If your loans are already in default or you’re having trouble making payments, it’s important to look at these options as soon as possible to avoid wage garnishment.
 If your wages are already being garnished, these plans can also help.

-If you have more than one student loan in trouble, you can also consolidate your student loans to avoid wage garnishment or put a stop to your wages being garnished.
+If you have more than one student loan in trouble, consolidating your student loans can help you avoid having your wages garnished ahead of time, or stop wage garnishment for good.

-Consolidation is often a good idea for people with more than one student loan, as it converts multiple monthly payments into a single monthly payment, and simplifies the repayment process.
+Consolidation is often a good idea for people with more than one student loan because it lets you turn multiple loans and monthly payments into a single loan and one monthly payment, thereby simplifying the repayment process.

-To take advantage of student loan rehabilitation, you’ll need to have loans that qualify.
-If you do, you can potentially sign a new agreement with your lender to fix your student loans by making nine voluntary, on-time payments within a 10-month period.
+If loan consolidation isn’t right for you, loan rehabilitation may be the next logical choice for getting back into good financial shape.
+To take advantage of student loan rehabilitation, you’ll need to have loans that qualify and sign a new agreement with your lender to fix your student loans by making nine voluntary, on-time payments within a 10-month period.